WEZF

-WEZF (92.9 FM, "Star 92.9") is a commercial radio station located in Burlington, Vermont.
-The station airs an adult contemporary radio format and is owned and operated by Vox AM/FM.
-WEZF has studios and offices on Hegeman Avenue in Colchester and its transmitter is on top of Vermont's highest mountaintop, Mount Mansfield, using an omnidirectional antenna.
-WEZF carries the syndicated Delilah evening show from Premiere Networks.
-Almost all of the station's weekday air shifts are either hosted or co-hosted by women.
-From mid-November to December 25 each year, WEZF switches to an all-Christmas music format, and is the only Christmas station serving Montreal.
+WEZF (92.9 FM, "Star 92.9") is a commercial radio station located in Burlington, Vermont, United States.
+Owned by Vox AM/FM, it features an adult contemporary format, with studios on Hegeman Avenue in Colchester and its transmitter sited on top of Mount Mansfield, the highest mountaintop in Vermont.

-WEZF is the only full-powered commercial Class C radio station in Vermont.
-WEZF transmits with an effective radiated power (ERP) of 46,000 watts at a height above average terrain (HAAT) of 2,717 ft.
-It covers a large area, including much of Vermont, the Adirondacks and North Country of New York, northwestern New Hampshire and much of southern Quebec (including Greater Montreal and Sherbrooke).
+WEZF's signal allows it to serve a large area, including much of Vermont, the Adirondacks and North Country of New York, northwestern New Hampshire and much of southern Quebec (including Greater Montreal and Sherbrooke).

 History

 Early years: beautiful music and soft adult contemporary (1969–1999)

 On July 19, 1969, WEZF first signed on as WVNY, owned by Vermont New York Broadcasting, Inc. The call sign was shared with WVNY-TV (channel 22), which signed on a year before its FM counterpart.
 WVNY was unusual in that it was originally launched as an offshoot of a TV station and never had a companion AM station.
 This situation made it the first FM station in Vermont without an AM counterpart.

 WVNY originally had a beautiful music format, playing sets of soft instrumental music with limited disc jockey patter.
 In 1973, to reflect the FM station's easy listening format, the call sign was changed to WEZF; the television station would itself become WEZF-TV a year later.
 In 1982, the two stations were sold to Champlain Communications Corporation.
 The TV station returned to its original WVNY call sign, while the FM station moved to a soft adult contemporary sound as "93 WEZF".
 In 1995, the station switched to a mainstream AC format and rebranded as "92.9 WEZF".

 WEZF still broadcasts from historic Fort Ethan Allen in Colchester, Vermont, where it had been co-located with WVNY-TV.
 (WVNY, which is now owned by Mission Broadcasting and operated by Nexstar Media Group, moved to other studios in Colchester.)